Qasem Soleimani: Cultural depictions and legacy

-In 2015, the British magazine The Week featured a cartoon of Soleimani in bed with Uncle Sam, which alluded to both sides' fighting ISIL.
+In 2015, the British magazine The Week featured a cartoon of Soleimani in bed with Uncle Sam, alluding to both sides effectively conducting their offensives in unison during the War against the Islamic State.

 The 2016 film Bodyguard, directed by Ebrahim Hatamikia, was inspired by Soleimani's activities.

 The 2016 Persian book Noble Comrades 17: Hajj Qassem, written by Ali Akbari Mozdabadi, contains memoirs of Qassem Soleimani.
 In 2017, a computer-animated film, Battle of Persian Gulf II, where Soleimani is portrayed as the hero of the film.

 Resalat Expressway in Tehran was renamed "Shahid Sardar Qasem Soleimani" in his honor.

 Shortly after his death, various representations of Qasem Soleimani appeared in many wall paintings and propaganda posters in Iran.
 Since then, his portrait has become more and more an integral part of the iconographic representation of the Islamic Republic.